 Before any decision is made, the College will seek comment from all members of the Dartmouth community.
 The task force will present an initial report to Hanlon, Provost Carolyn Dever, and Executive Vice President Rick Mills by the end of October, with a final report due in mid-March.

 With its 4,310 undergraduates, Dartmouth has the smallest number of undergraduates in the Ivy League.
 The small size makes it more challenging for the College to enroll a new class that represents interest in a variety of academic disciplines and activities outside the classroom and come from diverse backgrounds.
 The task force is charged with developing a hypothetical implementation plan that considers undergraduate student body growth of between 10 percent and 25 percent.

-Over 15 years, ending in 2015, the percentage growth in the undergraduate student body has seen double-digit increases for half of the eight Ivy League schools, according to U.S. Department of Education figures.
-Cornell led the group, with 66 percent growth to just over 14,200 students.
-Dartmouth’s growth was 4 percent over that time, and in terms of the number of students, Dartmouth had the smallest undergraduate student body over the 15-year period.
+Over 15 years, ending in 2015, the percentage growth in the undergraduate student body has seen double-digit increases for three of the eight Ivy League schools, according to U.S. Department of Education figures.
+Dartmouth’s growth was 4 percent over that time; Dartmouth had the smallest undergraduate student body over the 15-year period.
 Yale is in the midst of significant undergraduate growth, expecting to increase the size of incoming classes by about 15 percent over four years.

 A number of Dartmouth departments have advocated for greater representation in incoming classes, and there have been requests to admit more international students and students from a wide range of backgrounds and with differing interests outside the classroom.